 His first and main example concerned the delegation of legislative power to administrative agencies, which are part of the executive branch.
 Delegation of this sort is a principal feature of the modern administrative state, he recognized.
 Congress creates administrative agencies to oversee various aspects of federal policy—financial systems, air travel, electronic communications, food safety, etc.—and then it empowers those agencies to write regulations that actually constrain citizens’ actions.
 So long as Congress provides the executive branch with an “intelligible principle” to constrain its rulemaking power, the Supreme Court upholds the practice.

 But the delegation of lawmaking power to executive branch agencies would be impermissible under Professor McConnell’s proposal.
-Congress may only delegate residual power to the president, under his proposal, and only if that power is executive in nature.
+Congress may only delegate power to the president, under his proposal, if that power is executive in nature.
 Strictly legislative power—that is, the power to write rules that govern the property or conduct of people within the nation’s borders—may never be given to agencies.

 Professor McConnell then gave several contemporary examples, involving not just delegation but also foreign affairs and military action, and argued that his framework could guide thinking over these problems in a clearer and more attractive way than the Supreme Court’s messy doctrine.

 Professor Gillian Metzger of Columbia Law School was the first commentator on the second day, and she praised Professor McConnell for offering a novel theory of executive power—a notable accomplishment in such an active and crowded field of study.
 She also described it as “an elegantly simple and clear framework for assessing presidential power.”
 But she also raised a concern that Professor McConnell’s proposal was too clear.